matuteana/uned-sdn-dev-vm/scripts/vm_files/Desktop/Yang_and_RESTCONF.md

 within the `interface-configurations` element.

-In the middle bar, you will see the request fields populated with the appropriater values, including the interface name.
+In the middle bar, you will see the request fields populated with the appropriate values, including the interface name.
 If you "Send" the request, though, you will see an error.

 The issue here is that the interface name has `\` characters in it.
-As the request is sent as a URL, the `\`s in the name are interpreted as delimerters in the model description, not as part of the name of the `node-id` element.
+As the request is sent as a URL, the `\`s in the name are interpreted as delimiters in the model description, not as part of the name of the `node-id` element.
 This is a common issue in REST interfaces, and the solution is to "encode" the name.